12 Things Your Kids Can Do in Sunset Country

 9. Watersports of All Kinds

-So we already talked about swimming but with the thousands of lakes we have, it's worth the effort to rent a boat and actually get out on the water.
-Boating is an overlooked pleasure and yes, it's a sport.
-You can also take it a step further with the kids in tow on a tube, waterskis you can even go snorkeling.
-There's also the multitude of paddling opportunities we've already mentioned and of course, fishing.
-Kenora, Atikokan, and Dryden also have ski hills where you can go downhill skiing or snowboarding - who says you can't have a good time in the winter!
-The beauty of the Boreal forest during the winter months is something to behold and you may see wildlife along the trail like a grouse in winter feathers, a fox, and many birds that stay over the winter.
+So we already talked about swimming, but with the thousands of lakes we have, it's worth the effort to rent a boat and get out on the water.
+Boating is an overlooked pleasure, and yes, it's a sport.
+You can take it further with the kids in tow on a tube or waterski.
+You can even go snorkelling.
+There's also the multitude of paddling opportunities and fishing we've already mentioned.
+Kenora, Atikokan, and Dryden also have ski hills where you can go downhill skiing or snowboarding - who says you can't have a good time in the winter?
+The beauty of the Boreal forest during the winter months is something to behold, and you may see wildlife along the trail, such as grouses in winter feathers, foxes, and many birds that stay over the winter.

 Water skiing is something kids love and with all our lakes, is a readily available activity.